A visit to Twinings Tea Shop on The Strand in London is a mecca for tea lovers from around the world.

 In fact, Dickens estimated that on a summer day over 300,000 people availed themselves of the drinking fountains.
 He commented that one single trough had served over 1800 horses in a 24 hour period.
 Over history, it appears that London’s traffic congestion is perhaps not something unique to wheeled transport.

 Some drinking fountains remain today, like this one on The Strand funded by Sir James, Baronet.

 Despite there being several so named baronets around this period in London, including two Lord Mayors, my research could not reveal to whom the crowds would have given thanks for what became known as 'Adam’s Ale': fresh water.

-The Twinings tea business expanded and as it did so, it brought the family into contact with wealthy and influential clients and some of these were East India Company investors.
+The Twinings tea business expanded and as it did so, it brought the family into contact with wealthy and influential clients, some of whom were East India Company investors.

-In 1818, George Twining, together with fourth generation brothers Richard and John, moved into Twinings management.
-In November 1825 the family opened a bank to supplement their tea business.
+In 1818, George Twining, together with fourth generation brothers Richard and John, moved into Twinings management and in November 1825 the family opened a bank to supplement their tea business.

 Private banks operated by the Goldsmiths had been established before the Civil War.
 Rich citizens entrusted their gold to the goldsmiths rather than keep it about their property or person.
 In turn, the Goldsmiths acted for their clients in investment transactions.